 What is your position at MYAN / What do you do?

-I am a Program Facilitator!
+I am the Research Coordinator!
 I help create resources and hold trainings that can support young people and adults to connect, share power, and hold meaningful conversations.

 What led you to working with this non-profit / why do you work with MYAN?